Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Abstract

 \section{Abstract}

-Certified unlearning based on differential privacy offers strong guarantees but remains largely impractical:\ the noisy fine-tuning approaches proposed so far achieve these guarantees but severely reduce model accuracy.
-We propose sequential noise scheduling, which distributes the noise budget across orthogonal subspaces of the parameter space, rather than injecting it all at once.
-This simple modification mitigates the destructive effect of noise while preserving the original certification guarantees.
-We extend the analysis of noisy fine-tuning to the subspace setting, proving that the same $(\varepsilon,\delta)$ privacy budget is retained.
-Empirical results on image classification benchmarks show that our approach substantially improves accuracy after unlearning while remaining robust to membership inference attacks.
-These results show that certified unlearning can achieve both rigorous guarantees and practical utility.
+Certified unlearning via differential privacy provides formal guarantees but remains impractical due to the severe accuracy collapse observed in current noisy fine-tuning (NFT) approaches.
+We propose Block-wise Noisy Fine-Tuning, which utilizes sequential subspace noise injection to partition the parameter space into orthogonal blocks and update only one block per step.
+This modification redistributes the noise budget over time; by restricting perturbations to lower-dimensional subspaces, we significantly reduce per-step distortion and prevent noise from overwhelming the training signal.
+We extend the privacy analysis to our block-wise schedule, proving that the same $(\varepsilon,\delta)$ privacy budget is retained.
+Empirical results on image classification benchmarks demonstrate that our approach prevents accuracy collapse and remains robust to membership inference attacks, bridging the gap between rigorous guarantees and practical utility.